 MB: I love Eight and Aunt Pru.
 Mark completely stole my heart and became a much larger character than I intended him to be.
 But I have to say that I adore Barrie.
 She’s stubborn and loyal and determined, and because she’s starting in such a weak, sheltered place, she makes so many mistakes en route to becoming a strong person.
 The idea of allowing yourself to fail as a means of developing strength is something I wanted to pass on to my own daughter and to other teens who have a hard time seeing themselves in characters who start out more confidently.

 As far as new characters?
 There are two I’m excited to introduce to readers in Persuasion.
 Berg, the Marine sniper turned archeology student, is smart, kind, and altogether swoony.
 But Obadiah, the conjurer/shaman fascinates me.
 I wanted to twist the trope of the “magical negro,” and Obadiah isn’t there to simply save the day.
 He’s integral to the mystery of the Fire Carrier overall, because his magic is integral to the way that belief systems outside our own have been viewed throughout history.
 I still don’t know whether he’s good or evil, which makes him a delightful surprise to write.

 MP: Can you tell us anything about your next project?

 MB: I have an adult project that I can best describe as Rebecca meets Gone Girl meets Fifty Shades.
 As for YA, I’m vacillating between National Treasure meets Russian spies meets Percy Jackson in Washington D.C. and a paranormal thriller about experiments with different types of intelligence.

 MP: Do you have any advice to offer aspiring authors?

-Thanks again to Claire for this fantastic interview.
+Thanks again to Martina for a great interview.

-You can also read my review of Winterspell here on the blog.
+You can also read my review of Compulsion here on the blog.